orstavik/JoiComponents/book/chapter3_slot_matroska/6_Problem_NoFallbackSlotchange.md

    `attributeChangedCallback(..)` and at least on `slotchange` event listener.
    `sisyphus-list#lifeAsAWebDeveloper` will call `processFlatDomChildren(..)` 3x, doubly redundant.

-As we will see later, the solution to SlotchangeNipSlip #3 is to control the timing of the `slotchange` reaction.
+As we will see later, the solution to NoFallbackSlotchange is to control the timing of the `slotchange` reaction.
 To solve this particular use-case, the function that reacts to `slotchange` is simply triggered *every* time an element that needs it is constructed, regardless of initial state.

-## Example: SlotchangeNipSlip #2
+## Example: NoFallbackSlotchange

-The next example also illustrate the MissingInitialFallbackNodeSlotchange problem.
-This example does not illustrate the use-case behind this problem, only how the problem occur initially, and not later in a `<slot>` element's lifecycle.
+This example does not illustrate the use-case behind the NoFallbackSlotchange problem, only how the NoFallbackSlotchange problem occur initially, and not later in a `<slot>` element's lifecycle.

 ```html
 <script>